isabellyrocha/pipetune/README.md

 Once the BigDL application is tested a config file describing it has to be created.
 This file will be used by the BigDL Python module which is part of PipeTune.
-Below is an exemple of how this file should look like.
+Below is an exemple of how this file should look like and a list describing each item.

 - `master` especifies Spark's master address
+- `driver_memory` espeficies the default memory to be used by the driver
+- `total_executor_cores` espeficies the default total executeor cores (has to be a multiple of `executor_cores`)
+- `executor_cores` espeficies the number of cores which should be assigned to each executor
+- `executor_memory` esfeficies the default memory to be used by each executor
+- `py_files` lists the needed python files for the application
+- `properties_file` points to a config file containging Spark and BigDL configurations
+- `jars` points to the jar file with all the needed BigDL dependencies
+- `conf` points to the python file containing the model implementation
 - `extra` described all the prameters which as especific for the application itself.

 ```yaml